Xiang-Deng-DL/Xiang-Deng-DL.github.io/index.md

 # Bio

-My name is [Xiang Deng][Xiang Deng].
-I am a third year PhD student at [MRL Lab][MRL Lab] at [State University of New York at Binghamton][State University of New York at Binghamton].
+This is [Xiang Deng][Xiang Deng], a third year PhD candidate at [MRL Lab][MRL Lab] at [State University of New York at Binghamton][State University of New York at Binghamton].
 I am working with [Prof. Zhongfei Zhang][Prof. Zhongfei Zhang].
-My research interests are in Machine Learning and Deep Learning.
+I aim to design simple but very effcitive deep learning approaches.
+Simplicity yet effectiveness is the best.
 Prior to joining SUNY-Binghamton, I obtained B.Eng. in Software Engineering and M.Eng. in Computer Science and Techonology from [Shandong University][Shandong University] in 2015 and 2018, respectively.

 [Xiang Deng]: Xiang-Deng-DL.github.io
 [MRL Lab]: http://cs.binghamton.edu/~forweb/home.html